owse/processhub-bpmn-manipulation/README.md

 ```

 ## BPMNt
-The BPMNt is an extension of BPMN.
-It supports all tailoring operators, except for Extend, but the main difference is that it has an operation log.
-Every time a tailoring operation is executed, it's registered in the operation log.
-This way, it's possible to know what sequence of operations were used to generate the resulting model.
-Another possible use is to verify if any breaking changes were made to the base process.
+The BPMNt is an extension of BPMN, with support to tailoring operations, except for the Extend operation.
+The main difference of BPMNt from the TailorableBPMN is that it contains an operation log that registers every operation executed.
+Possible uses are:

-Example:
+- To verify the exact sequence of operations executed to generate the resulting model;
+- In case that the base process changes, to verify if any breaking changes were made;
+- To replay the operations made to the base process.

+Basic usage example:
 ```java
 TailorableBpmnModelInstance modelInstance = TailorableBpmn.readModelFromFile(new File("simple_diagram.bpmn"));